 - (a) Each participating slaughter plant shall be audited at least once annually or a sufficient number of times each year to satisfy the Official State Agency that the participating slaughter plant is in compliance with the provisions of this part.
 The yearly audit will consist of an evaluation of 2 weeks' worth of records, selected at random, of the following data: - (1) The actual flock slaughter date for each flock.
 This information must come from a verifiable source.
 Verifiable sources include electronic record systems that have oversight from the Department's Grain Inspectors, Packers and Stockyards Administration or Food Safety and Inspection Service (FSIS) documents such as FSIS Form 9061-2. - (2) Laboratory test results for each flock slaughtered with the sample collection date and test result.
-The test must be NPIP-approved and performed in an authorized laboratory of the NPIP. - (b) A flock will be considered to be not conforming to protocol if there are no test results available, if the flock was not tested within 21 days before slaughter, or if the test results for the flocks were not returned before slaughter. - (c) Two or more flocks that are found to be not conforming to protocol in the yearly audit for a slaughter plant shall be cause for a deficiency rating for that plant.
+The test must be NPIP-approved and performed in an authorized laboratory of the NPIP. - (b) A flock will be considered to be conforming to protocol if it meets the requirements as described in § 146.33(a), § 146.43(a), or § 146.53(a). - (c) Two or more flocks that are found to be not conforming to protocol in the yearly audit for a slaughter plant shall be cause for a deficiency rating for that plant.
 However, if the root cause for the deficiency was identified, corrected, and documented, the plant will be eligible for an immediate reevaluation of 2 additional weeks' worth of records, again selected at random.
 If no more than one missed flock is identified in this reevaluation, the plant will be considered in compliance and no further action will be required.
 Plants found to be deficient must provide a written corrective action plan to the auditor within 2 weeks of receipt of the deficiency rating.
 A followup audit on the information in paragraphs (a)(1) and (a)(2) of this section will occur within 90 days from the receipt of the corrective action plan.
 Slaughter plants will retain their classification and may continue to use the Plan emblem in §146.9(a) during this process.
 A failure on the followup audit may result in disbarment from participation according to the procedures in §146.12. - (d) On-site inspections of any participating flocks and premises will be conducted if a State Inspector determines that a breach of testing has occurred for the Plan programs for which the flocks are certified.